CALIFORNIA

 • A smaller town serving 5,000 customers, expected to obtain $4.7 million in funding

-California municipalities have the opportunity to access vital funding through Phase 2 of the national PFAS settlement with 3M and Dupont.
+California municipalities have the opportunity to access vital funding through Phase 2 of the national PFAS settlement with 3M and DuPont.
 This funding is essential for PWS to reimburse PFAS-related costs, conduct water testing, implement remediation plans, and establish long-term protection against PFAS contamination.

 Missing key deadlines will forfeit settlement funds owed to California public drinking water systems, and put significant financial strain on both systems and rate payers.

-PUBLIC WATER SYSTEMS: PFAS CONTAMINATION KEY INFORMATION
+PUBLIC WATER SYSTEMS: PFAS SETTLEMENT - KEY INFORMATION

 California’s public drinking water systems are at a critical juncture in the fight against PFAS contamination.
 These PFAS chemicals—often called “forever chemicals”—pose serious health concerns for residents, threaten local ecosystems, and can result in tens of millions of dollars in remediation costs if left unaddressed.
 Many products, including firefighting foam, electronics, and packaging, contain PFAS.
 This contributes to environmental contamination and serious health risks.